telerik/winforms-docs/richtexteditor/features/positioning.md

 You can manage the caret position for a specific __RadDocument__ by either accessing its __CaretPosition__    property, which is of type __DocumentPosition__, or by creating a new instance of the __DocumentPosition__  class and associating it with the desired __RadDocument__.

->note When using the __CaretPosition__ property you are directly managing the caret position in the __RadDocument__.
+>tip When using the __CaretPosition__ property you are directly managing the caret position in the __RadDocument__.
 By using the __DocumentPosition__ class you can create instances of several positions inside the document without changing the current caret position.
 >

 ## CaretPosition property